aaronland/go-fingerprint/README.md

 # go-fingerprint

-Go package for working with SVG files produced by aaronland/fingerprint.
+Go package for working with SVG files produced by the `aaronland/fingerprint` drawing tool

 ## Documentation